yumimobi/YumiMediationSDKDemo-Android/docs/YumiMediationSDK Unity for Android (en).md

 <!-- yumi sdk end -->
 ```

+(2) Note: The third-party platform adapter component registration details will be generated on our website automatically when you choose which Ad Networks you intend to work with.<a href="https://github.com/yumimobi/YumiMediationSDKDemo-Android/blob/master/docs/YumiMediationSDK%20Unity%20-%20Mediation%20List(en)%20.md">《YumiMediationSDK Unity - Mediation List》</a>

+### Permissions for Android 6.0 and newer versions

-(2) Caution: If app targetSdkVersion is 23 or above, you will need to call the following permission check code.
+Caution: If app targetSdkVersion is 23 or above, you will need to call the following permission check code.
 If the user has not previously provided permission, we will need to prompt user authorization via a popup.
 This process needs to be called before instantiating an ad.
 The android-support-v4.jar also will need to be added prior.
 ```c#
 YumiUnityAdUtils.CheckPermission();
 ```

-(3) Note: The third-party platform adapter component registration details will be generated on our website automatically when you choose which Ad Networks you intend to work with.

 ## Exhibit B